VebjornNyvoll/event-handler/README.md

 The app's design is inspired by good old MS-DOS, Minecraft and Windows 95, now fully reimagined in a responsive React-based application!

+The website is available on http://it2810-35.idi.ntnu.no/project1/

+When you navigate using the above link, refreshing isn;t going to work because React Router redirects to absolute urls, also Apache2 doesn't know that e.g /favorites is a page because it's not a html file on the server

 # User setup

 ## Adding environment variables